-1.(E) Rock County Parks, Outdoor Recreation, and Open Space Plan: 2003-2008 (POROS)
+1.(E) Rock County Parks, Outdoor Recreation, and Open Space Plan: 2009-2014 (POROS)

-This Plan, completed by the Agency in 2003, outlines various policies to ensure the effective and efficient management and protection of the County Park system, and the County's environmentally sensitive open space lands, in addition to ensuring the availability of diverse outdoor recreational opportunities within the County.
+This Plan, adopted in February, 2009, outlines various policies to ensure the effective and efficient management and protection of the County Park system, and the County's environmentally sensitive open space lands, in addition to ensuring the availability of diverse outdoor recreational opportunities within the County.
 A component of POROS is the Rock County Bicycle and Pedestrian Plan, designed to connect centers of activity and communities in a direct and safe manner.
 This plan identifies existing and proposed off-road bicycle/pedestrian routes, lanes, and trails, and associated infrastructure.
 This plan proposes three bicycle routes, one bicycle lane, and one off-road bicycle/pedestrian trail in the Town.
-It currently being updated and should be completed in 2009.